ManyTinyThings/ManyTinyThingsWeb/billiards/many_no_friction/4_fast_slow.markdown

     		setToolbarAvailableTools(simulation.toolbar, ["impulse"]);
         }
     });

+    // TODO: make two separate sims instead?
 </script>

 I've put two billiards tables side-by-side.

-Make a hard break shot in one.
+Make a hard shot in one.

-And a soft break shot in the other.
+And a soft shot in the other.

+The soft shot takes a lot longer to spread all the particles out, as we saw before.

+But notice too that the strength of your shot is still visible.
+The particles in one table are a lot more energetic than the particles in the other.